trendless/chtmlrelay/README.md

 ### Home page and getting started for users

-`cmdeploy run` also creates default static Web pages and deploys them to a nginx web server with:
+`cmdeploy run` also creates default static web pages and deploys them to a Nginx web server with:

-- a default `index.html` along with a QR code that users can click to create accounts on your chatmail provider,
+- a default `index.html` along with a QR code that users can click to create accounts on your chatmail provider

-- a default `info.html` that is linked from the home page,
+- a default `info.html` that is linked from the home page

-- a default `policy.html` that is linked from the home page.
+- a default `policy.html` that is linked from the home page

 All `.html` files are generated by the according markdown `.md` file in the `www/src` directory.